vineetg3/trackmyjob-backend/README.md

 The backend is a RESTful API made using Flask, flask-restful, sqlalchemy, jwt and Postgres.

-Here is the Live project : [Here](https://trackmyjob.herokuapp.com/)
+Check out the live version : [trackmyjob](https://trackmyjob.herokuapp.com/)

 ## Project Status
 This project is completed with the planned functionality.
 Will be developing more with new features.